BasedLinux/bsd/doc/manual/source/package-management/garbage-collection.md

 # Garbage Collection

-`nix-env` operations such as upgrades (`-u`) and uninstall (`-e`) never actually delete packages from the system.
+`bsd-env` operations such as upgrades (`-u`) and uninstall (`-e`) never actually delete packages from the system.
 All they do (as shown above) is to create a new user environment that no longer contains symlinks to the “deleted” packages.

 Of course, since disk space is not infinite, unused packages should be removed at some point.
-You can do this by running the Nix garbage collector.
-It will remove from the Nix store any package not used (directly or indirectly) by any generation of any profile.
+You can do this by running the Bsd garbage collector.
+It will remove from the Bsd store any package not used (directly or indirectly) by any generation of any profile.

 Note however that as long as old generations reference a package, it